akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

     # /src/Acme/Bundle/EnrichBundle/Resources/config/form_extensions/product_edit.yml

+    extensions:
         pim-product-edit-form-packages:                        # The form extension code (can be whatever you want)
             module: pim/product-edit-form/packages             # The requirejs module we just created
-        parent: pim-product-edit-form-form-tabs            # The parent in the form where we wnat to be registred
+            parent: pim-product-edit-form-form-tabs            # The parent extension in the form where we want to be registred
             targetZone: container
             aclResourceId: pim_enrich_product_categories_view  # If you want to display this extension only under certain rights
             position: 90                                       # The extension position

 After a cache clear, you should the your new tab in the product edit form.
 If not, be sure to have run the `app/console assets:install --symlink web`